-Cash, working capital, total assets and shareholders' equity decreased during the nine month period ended September 30, 2023, in order to cover cash flows required for operating activities, equipment development and purchases, and to pay down debt.
+Cash, working capital, total assets and shareholders' equity decreased slightly during the period ended March 31, 2024, in order to cover cash flows required for operating activities, equipment development and purchases, and to pay down debt.

-Sustained positive cashflows are not expected over the next few years as the Company continues to focus on product development and commercializing new product lines while building out the necessary infrastructure to commercialize its business.
-Management forecasts that there is sufficient working capital to fund its operations over the next twelve months.
+Positive cashflows are not expected over the next few years as the Company continues to focus on product development and commercializing new product lines while building out the necessary infrastructure to commercialize its business.
+The Company believes that it has sufficient available liquidity to meet its minimum obligations as they come due to continue as a going concern for the next 12 months from March 31, 2024.